truenas/documentation/content/SCALE/Storage/Pools/EncryptionSCALE.md

 ### Changing Dataset Encryption

-You can change dataset encryption settings using **Encryption Options** on the **Dataset Action** menu.
+You can use **Encryption Options** on the **Dataset Action** menu to change dataset encryption settings.
-The encryption options only display for datasets with encryption configured.
+The **Data Actions** menu only displays encryption options for datasets with encryption configured.
-The **Edit Encryption Options *datasetfullpath*** configuration window displays.
-The window name includes the selected dataset's full path name.
+The **Edit Encryption Options** configuration window name includes the selected dataset's full path name.
-In this example it has the root or parent dataset, the child dataset without encryption, and the selected child-of-the-child dataset with encryption configured (i.e., *tank/tank-child/tank-child-encrypt*).
+The example used includes the root dataset *tank*, the child dataset without encryption *tank-child*, and the selected child-of-the-child dataset with encryption configured *tank-child-encrypt* (i.e., *tank/tank-child/tank-child-encrypt*).

 ![EditEncryptionOptionsWindow](/images/SCALE/EditEncryptionOptionsWindow.png "Edit Encryption Options")

-After making any changes, click the **Confirm** checkbox to check-mark it and then click **Save**.
+Click the **Confirm** checkbox to check-mark it and then click **Save** after making any changes.

 {{< hint danger >}}
 Save any change to the encryption key or passphrase, update your saved passcodes and keys file, and back it up.